Ford Explorer: Sport Trac Adrenalin

 For the 2007 model year, the Ford Special Vehicle Team built the Sport Trac Adrenalin concept with a supercharged version of the 4.6 L Modular V8, with 390 hp, and featuring 21 in wheels.
 The model was planned by Ford SVT to be the successor to the F-150 Lightning sports pickup truck.
 However, the SVT version of the Adrenalin was cancelled in a cost-cutting move as part of The Way Forward.
 The Adrenalin was subsequently sold as an appearance package from 2007 until 2010.
-It had blacked-out headlights, black grill, monochrome color interior, unique front and rear bumpers, front fender vents, and molded-in running boards.
+It had blacked-out headlights, black grille, monochrome color interior, unique front and rear bumpers, front fender vents, and molded-in running boards.
 It also came standard with 20-inch polished aluminum wheels, and the fender flares that came on the Explorer and standard Sport Trac were deleted.